-Kolkata's Netaji Subhash Chandra Bose International Airport is India's fifth busiest airport and handles about 10 million passengers per year.
-It's an international airport but over 80% of its passengers are domestic travelers.
+Kolkata's Netaji Subhash Chandra Bose International Airport is India's fifth busiest airport and handles nearly 20 million passengers per year.
+It's an international airport but about 85% of its passengers are domestic travelers.
 A much needed, new and modern terminal (known as Terminal 2) was constructed and opened in January 2013.
-The airport is located in Dum Dum, 16 kilometers (10 miles) northeast of the city.
-Travel time to the city center is 45 minutes to one and a half hours.
+Further expansion plans are underway to increase the airport's capacity to 40 million passengers by 2021.
+This will involve linking the old terminal with the new one, and then building a third terminal.

 What to Do